-The European Union Strategy for the Baltic Sea Region (EUSBSR) aims to save the sea, connect the region and increase prosperity.
+The European Union Strategy for the Baltic Sea Region aims to save the sea, connect the region and increase prosperity.
 Achieving the 'Save the Sea' objective will require direct environmental measures, along with consideration of the functions and structure of ecosystems and the limiting carrying capacity of ecosystems when developing the potential for sustainable growth in the maritime sectors.

-One of the horizontal actions in the Action Plan for the EU Strategy for the Baltic Sea Region (version September 2015) is to encourage the use of maritime spatial planning in all Member States around the Baltic Sea and develop a common approach for cross-border cooperation.
-The implementation of this action will contribute to achieving the objectives of the Strategy.
+One of the horizontal actions in the Action Plan for the EU Strategy for the Baltic Sea Region (version February 2013) is to encourage the use of maritime spatial planning in all Member States around the Baltic Sea and develop a common approach for cross-border cooperation.
+Implementation of this action will contribute to achieving the objectives of the Strategy.

-Maritime Spatial Planning and Integrated Coastal-Management (ICM) are in the EUSBSR Action Plan (p.
-166) described as "...an important tool and process for improved decision making.
-It helps various users to balance sectoral interests that compete for marine space, and contributes to achieving sustainable use of marine areas to the benefit of economic and social development as well as the marine environment."
+Maritime spatial planning and integrated coastal-management (ICM) are described, respectively, as an important supporting tool and process for improved decision making.
+They help users to balance sectoral interests that compete for maritime space and resources, and contribute to achieving sustainable use of marine areas to the benefit of economic and social development as well as the marine and coastal environment.